WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![Name a new wallet in Wasabi](/AddWalletWalletName.png "Name a new wallet in Wasabi")

 Now you will see the 12 recovery words.
-This is the mnemonic seed that you should back up, together with the password you create in the next phase, in order to recover your wallet.
+This is the mnemonic seed that you should back up, together with the passphrase you create in the next phase, in order to recover your wallet.
 When you've backed everything up, click `Continue`.

 ![Wasabi Wallet recovery words](/AddWalletRecoveryWords.png "Wasabi Wallet recovery words")